Josh Rosen Unplugged, Shaquem Griffin Makes the Most of an Opportunity

 “I’m not sure how long I am for this Twitter world.
 The Twitter world is weird, man.
 Weird.
 Let’s get back to route trees, man.”

-—NFL Network’s Mike Mayock, on the network’s draft coverage Saturday.
+—NFL Network’s Mike Mayock, on the network’s draft coverage on Saturday.

 IV